sivy/monkinetic-2020-content/posts/2000-09-14-macfixit-does-osx.md

-Slug: macfixit-does-osx
+date: 2000-09-14
-Date: 2000-09-14
+slug: macfixit-does-osx
-Title: MacFixit does OSX
+title: MacFixit does OSX
-layout: post
+---

-MacFixit, resource extraordinaire for Mac in trouble, has started a <a href="">Mac OSX</a> page.
-Here&#39;s to all you black belts out there: Welcome to the future, and don&#39;t give up!
+MacFixit, resource extraordinaire for Mac in trouble, has started a [Mac OSX]() page.
+Here's to all you black belts out there: Welcome to the future, and don't give up!